Saturday, June 18, 2011

 Hedden Park and Pohatcong Creek Make a Full Day

-Before I go into details about my fly sojourn, Hedden Park Pond, in Dover, NJ, Morris County, is fed by two crystal clear mountain streams.
-I wouldn't be surprised if they are trout production waters, although I haven't looked into this.
-But the pond is a filled in, muddy, a turbid three acres or so that leaves you to wonder about how the water quality decimates all of a sudden.
+Before I go into details about my fly fishing sojourn, Hedden Park Pond, in Dover, NJ, Morris County, is fed by two crystal clear mountain streams.
+But the pond is a filled in, muddy, a turbid three acres or so that leaves you wondering about the water quality decimating all of a sudden.
 More water exists to the left of what I photographed, beyond that cove, but most is so shallow and barren--a foot deep or less--that it isn't bass water at all.
 Nonetheless, plenty of bass exist in the pond.
-I caught nine in little over an hour, although they were nine to little over 10 inches long, with one of them a foot.
+I caught nine in little over an hour, although they were nine to little over 10 inches long, one of them a foot.

 Pohatcong Creek, writes Tom Gilmore in his very informative book, Flyfisher's Guide to the Big Apple: Great Waters within 150 Miles of New York City, has one of the best sulfur hatches around, with wild browns picking them off with abandon, so I came prepared.
 I found Ravine Road near Bloomsbury, Warren County, with ease, drove down about three fourths of a mile, parked, and waded in sneakers and shorts.
 To my dismay at first, the water ran off color due to recent rains.
 Immediately I felt sure those sulfurs would not hatch this evening, and I tied on an olive Woolly Bugger streamer with a weighted head.
 Sure enough, the only rise I saw in nearly an-hour-and-a-half, came splashing.